-Industrial organizations with digital transformation plans that are clearly value-based will be able to realise their goals more quickly and scale their digital transformation more effectively.
+Industrial organizations with digital transformation plans that are clearly value-based will be able to realize their goals more quickly and scale their digital transformation more effectively.
 Tapping into the new mindsets of digitally native transformation partners will also improve the rate of success.

 Delivering operational efficiencies – experts are unclear about the implications of wider economic issues including global financial uncertainties and shortages of skilled workers.
 The Purchasing Manager’s Index (PMI) is hovering a little above 50, meaning just over half of manufacturers are optimistic about the future of the industry.